Kernix13/markdown-cheatsheet/README.md

 ### Images

 Images use the same syntax as **Links** except for the addition of an exclamation mark immediately before the opening square bracket.
-You can also use the optional title text:
+You can also use the optional title text.
+The example image below shows the dimensions bu that is just an example.
+It's up to you to decide the image sizes you want for your files:

 ![picture alt text](https://kernixwebdesign.com/wp-content/uploads/2022/05/markdown-image.png)